syncfusion-content/javascript-docs/js/api/ejTab.md

-Display Right to Left direction for headers and panels text.
+Display Right to Left direction for headers and panels text of tab.

 #### Default Value